MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 ## Security

-AKS Hybird - section below needs complete review....

 Security is one of the most important aspects of any architecture.
 To explore how Azure Stack HCI can bolster the security of your application workload, we recommend you review the [Security design principles](../security/principles.md).
-If your Azure Stack HCI cluster needs to be designed to run a sensitive workload that meets the regulatory requirements of the Payment Card Industry Data Security Standard (PCI-DSS 3.2.1), review [Azure Stack HCI regulated cluster for PCI-DSS 3.2.1](/azure/architecture/reference-architectures/containers/Azure Stack HCI-pci/Azure Stack HCI-pci-intro).

-To learn about DoD Impact Level 5 (IL5) support and requirements with Azure Stack HCI, review [Azure Government IL5 isolation requirements](/azure/azure-government/documentation-government-impact-level-5#azure-hybrid workloads-service).
+All new installations of release 23H2 and above starts with a secure-by-default strategy.
+The Azure Stack HCI servers are deployed with a tailored security baseline coupled with a security drift control mechanism and a set of well-known security features enabled by default.

 When discussing security with Azure Stack HCI, it's important to distinguish between *cluster security* and *workload security*.
 Cluster security is a shared responsibility between the cluster admin and their resource provider, while workload security is the domain of a developer.
 Azure Stack HCI has considerations and recommendations for both of these roles.

 In the **design checklist** and **list of recommendations** below, call-outs are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.